etler/stream-weaver/TECHNICAL.md

 * Reconciliation Conductor (Reconciles Fallback Components with rendered delayed components)

 ### Client Output Stream Serializer
 As the client weaver also produces a consumption stream, that consumption stream can also be consumed elsewhere.
-The stream could be written back to a server for seamless state syncronization and server database update pipelines with another serialization stream to be consumed by ther server.
+The stream could be written back to a server for seamless state synchronization and server database update pipelines with another serialization stream to be consumed by the server.

 * Event Stream Serializer (Conversion of Events to JSON or other Message Format for Consumption by a Remote Consumer)